LANG 3061 Literary Animals

 Coordinator Christopher Peterson Opens in new window

-Description This unit explores a selection of literary works that invite us to examine the tenuous border separating the "human" from the "non-human."
+Description This subject explores a selection of literary works that invite us to examine the tenuous border separating the "human" from the "non-human."
 Readings will allow students to learn how literary texts employ various formal techniques (allegory, anthropomorphism, etc.) that call into question the conventional opposition between human and animal.
 Particular attention will be given to the intersection of animality, race, gender, and sexuality.
 Readings may include one or more national literatures, such as American or Australian literature.

 School Humanities & Comm Arts